PPindel/test-a-wheel/README.md

 ## Future Features

 - Add a forum for customers who successfully bought a car with Test a Wheel so they can share pictures of it and discuss
-- Improve the Reviews system to connect them with actual products (for now, the product rate is set by the admin), and also restrict the product selection to actually bought services
+- Improve the Reviews system to connect them with actual services (products) (for now, the service rate is set by the admin), and also restrict the service selection to actually bought services
 - Add a form for the Dream service, so Customers can send all information about the wanted vehicle

 # Testing